ossf/tac/process/project-lifecycle-documents/model_signing_sandbox_stage.md

 #### Specific Goals Include:

 * Develop standards for efficient hashing of large models
-* Develop standards for efficient verification of models that contain multiple formats in the same place
+* Develop standards for efficient verification of integrity of models that contain multiple formats in the same place
-* Develop standards for efficient verification of models at inference time.
+* Develop standards for efficient verification of integrity of models at inference time.

 To achieve these goals, we work on developing https://github.com/sigstore/model-transparency library as an OSS standard for ML